Fact Sheets And Publications

 Carbon Source: Poultry carcasses are a low carbon material.
 Carcasses must be mixed with a high carbon material to achieve the right ratio of carbon to nitrogen for proper composting.
 The carbon to nitrogen (C:N) ratio of the compost should be maintained between 15:1 and 35:1 (Donald et al., 2008).
 Most “recipes” for composting poultry mortalities call for layering the mortalities between poultry litter (the preferred high carbon material).
 However, new producers may not have access to an adequate supply of poultry litter.
 Growers who opt to find an alternative source of litter should follow strict biosecurity practices.
 The use of cake or crust is not recommended for composting mortalities.
 Cake or crust is a dense material, which does not have the needed pore space to provide oxygen for microorganisms.
 If litter is not available, we recommend that wood shavings be used in place of poultry litter.

 Thermometer: Heat will be produced as the microbes decompose the poultry carcasses.
-In two to four days, the compost should reach temperatures between 135° and 150° F (Murphy and Carr, 1991).
+In two to four days, the compost should reach temperatures between 135° and 150° F (Murphy & Carr, 1991).
 In fact, the production of heat is the key indicator that composting is occurring.
 As such, monitoring compost with a thermometer is an excellent way to monitor composting activity.
-Composting thermometers are available in wide range of lengths.
+Composting thermometers are available in a wide range of lengths.
 A thermometer with a minimum length of 36 inches is recommended to monitor the temperature or trouble shoot the process if needed (Donald et al., 2008).

 Water Source: The microorganisms that break down the poultry carcasses need water to function.
 Therefore, having a water source near the temporary composting area is critical to managing the composting process.
 The moisture content of the compost should be between 40 and 60% (Donald et al. 2008).
 One of the most common problems composting poultry mortalities is that the compost material is too wet or too dry.
 Caution should be used when adding water, it is usually not necessary for composting poultry mortalities.
-Compost that does not heat up or has a bad smell is probably too wet if this occurs, turn the pile to aerate.
+Compost that does not heat up or has a bad smell is probably too wet; if this occurs, turn the pile to aerate.

 Cover or composting fleece: Compost material in the temporary structure should be covered to reduce the risk of nutrient loss and help control the moisture level of the composting materials.
 There are a variety of covers available, ranging from a simple tarp to specialized composting fleece or fabric.
 Composting fleece or fabric is a covering that sheds rainwater and snow but also allows for air exchange.